MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 exit
 ```

-Finally stop the container using the `Stop-Container` command.
+Finally, stop the container using the `Stop-Container` command.

 ```powershell
 Stop-Container $con